 History of bilateral relations

 Founded in 1828, the Republic of Uruguay became a popular destination for Swiss migrants.
-German-Swiss farmers founded the colony “Nueva Helvecia” in 1862–1863, introducing cheese-making and other agricultural innovations.
-Immigrants from Ticino were successful as skilled builders, artists and also as footballers.
+German-Swiss farmers founded the “Nueva Helvecia” community in 1862–1863, introducing cheese-making and other agricultural innovations.
+Migrants from Ticino were successful as master builders, artists and also as footballers.
 Today Uruguay is still known as the “Switzerland of America”.